henrywu2019/BentoML/docs/source/deployment/clipper.rst

     >>> clipper_model_name, clipper_model_version = deploy_bentoml(cl, saved_path, 'predict_clipper')

-    [2019-11-13 15:45:49,422] WARNING - BentoML local changes detected - Local BentoML repository including all code changes will be bundled together with the BentoService archive.
+    [2019-11-13 15:45:49,422] WARNING - Kappa local changes detected - Local Kappa repository including all code changes will be bundled together with the BentoService archive.
 When used with docker, the base docker image will be default to same version as last PyPI release at version: 0.4.9.
-You can also force bentoml to use a specific version for deploying your BentoService archive, by setting the config 'core/bentoml_deploy_version' to a pinned version or your custom BentoML on github, e.g.:'bentoml_deploy_version = git+https://github.com/{username}/bentoml.git@{branch}'
+You can also force bentoml to use a specific version for deploying your BentoService archive, by setting the config 'core/bentoml_deploy_version' to a pinned version or your custom Kappa on github, e.g.:'bentoml_deploy_version = git+https://github.com/{username}/bentoml.git@{branch}'
     [2019-11-13 15:45:49,444] WARNING - BentoArchive version mismatch: loading archive bundled in version 0.4.9,  but loading from version 0.4.9+7.g429b9ec.dirty
     [2019-11-13 15:45:49,772] INFO - Step 1/10 : FROM clipper/python-closure-container:0.4.1
     [2019-11-13 15:45:49,775] INFO -